illiteratecoder/letter-boxed-solver/README.md

 # letter-boxed-solver

-This is a simple program I wrote to solve the NY Times online puzzle Letter Boxed (more information can be found at https://www.nytimes.com/puzzles/letter-boxed) because apparently I have too much time on my hands.
+In an effort to convince people that certain tasks are better left to our machine overlords, this is a simple program I wrote to solve the NY Times online puzzle Letter Boxed
+(more information can be found at https://www.nytimes.com/puzzles/letter-boxed) because apparently I have too much time on my hands.